 I’ve gone through many many dough recipes over the years and this is the one I currently find myself using the most.
 Behold, the canonical pizza dough recipe.

-- In a separate bowl, sift in the flour with salt.
+- In a separate bowl, sift the flour with salt

-- To knead, I use a Kenwood Chef.
+Using a mixer: I use a Kenwood Chef.
 I’ll turn the machine on 2/6 and start gradually adding water.
-Once they’re mixed, I’ll time 4 minutes on the same setting.
+Once mixed, I’ll time 5-10 minutes on the same setting.
 Cover the dough with cling wrap and a tea towel and leave in a warm place to prove for 1-2 hours.

 - Once the dough is proved, divide it into 165g dough balls for the perfect traditional Neapolitan pizza base that cooks in as little as 60 seconds in your Uuni wood-fired oven.
 Let them rise for a further 20 minutes before stretching.
-(If you want to do cold proving (which we highly recommended) use slightly less yeast and leave to prove in a fridge for 24-48 hours before dividing into dough balls.
+(If you want to do cold proving (which we highly recommend) use half the amount of yeast and leave to prove in a fridge for 24-48 hours before dividing into dough balls.
 Cold proving helps to develop a deep flavour to the dough as it allows the yeast to work with the sugars in the flour for longer.
 Let the dough return to room temperature before stretching and cooking.)

 - Once proved it’s time to stretch your dough into pizzas.